laowantong/sqlab/README.md

 ## How can I create my own SQLab adventure?

-The `sqlab` command-line tool is not required to play an adventure, but is necessary to create one.
+The `sqlab` command-line tool is not required to play, but is necessary to create a new adventure.

 ```
 pip install sqlab
 ```

 The documentation is not yet available.
 In the meantime, you may explore the repository of [SQLab Island](https://github.com/laowantong/sqlab_island).
-The provided dataset and Jupyter notebooks serve as source material for the creation of the adventure.
+The provided dataset and Jupyter notebooks serve as source material for the generation of the SQLab database.